 A clear goal will help determine the right metrics to track.
 Then, select two bid strategies that align with your objective.
 From here:

-• Give the experiment time: To gather the most accurate data, let your campaigns run for a few weeks — without making any adjustments mid-test.
+- Let the test run: To gather the most accurate data, let your campaigns run for a few weeks — without making any adjustments mid-test.

-HawkSEM paid media manager Justin Rodriguez needed to increase spending on a Google Ads grant account.
+HawkSEM paid media manager Justin Rodriguez faced a challenge: increasing spend on a Google Ads grant account.

-“We tried a few changes to the account, but there would always be a cap on the max CPC the campaigns would allow for.”
-With this, Rodriguez hypothesized that changing his bid strategy to tCPA could use the AI’s ability to “skip” Grant account prerequisites and allow for more spending
+With this, Rodriguez hypothesized that changing his bid strategy to tCPA could use the AI’s ability to “skip” Grant account prerequisites and allow for more spending.

 Previously, the account had not been able to spend more than about $60 per day.